jmsdnns/cartons/README.md

 1. [Feature Demos](feature-demos/): Showcases how to use Rust's core features.
 There are implementations for iterators, type conversions, using enums, pattern matching, etc. It would be a decent place to start for anyone who has read the Rust book but haven't written much code yet.
 2. [Dates, Times, and Timezones](dates-times-tz/): Simple examples of using the [Chrono](https://docs.rs/chrono/latest/chrono/) library to create and read various formats of dates and times.
+3. [Reading & Writing JSON](rw-json/): Using the [Serde](https://docs.rs/serde/latest/serde/) library to read and write JSON.
-3. [Config Files](config-files/): Uses the [Serde](https://docs.rs/serde/latest/serde/) library to load values from toml files.
+4. [Config Files](config-files/): Using [Serde](https://docs.rs/serde/latest/serde/) to use toml for config files.
-4. [Numpy-style Arrays](rusty-numpy/): Numpy users will feel right at home with Rust's [ndarray](https://docs.rs/ndarray/latest/ndarray/) library.
+5. [Numpy-style Arrays](rusty-numpy/): Numpy users will feel right at home with Rust's [ndarray](https://docs.rs/ndarray/latest/ndarray/) library.
-5. [Micro Macros](micromacros/): Examples of different kinds of macros.
+6. [Micro Macros](micromacros/): Examples of different kinds of macros.
 Includes the basic foundation for an ORM.
-6. [Async SSH Pools](async-ssh/): Demonstrates how to run the same command on multiple remote machines simultaneously.
+7. [Async SSH Pools](async-ssh/): Demonstrates how to run the same command on multiple remote machines simultaneously.
 Reads a toml config file for information about the remote machines.
 Includes a .justfile that knows how use Lima VMs for the remotes.
-7. [Async Password Hashing](hashing-passwords): Password hashing where the actual hashing is done in a background thread to keep the cpu bound work off the main thread.
+8. [Async Password Hashing](hashing-passwords): Password hashing where the actual hashing is done in a background thread to keep the cpu bound work off the main thread.
-8. [Async Postgres w/ DB Migrations](using-postgres/): Concise example of how to use SQLx to query and manage Postgres.
+9. [Async Postgres w/ DB Migrations](using-postgres/): Concise example of how to use SQLx to query and manage Postgres.
 Includes a docker compose file for running Postgres in a container.
-9. [Full REST API](webb/): A REST API build with the [Axum web framework](https://docs.rs/axum/latest/axum/).
+10. [Full REST API](webb/): A REST API build with the [Axum web framework](https://docs.rs/axum/latest/axum/).
 It provides endpoints for creating an account, logging in, and an endpoint that requires authentication for access.
 Auth is built with [JWT Tokens](https://docs.rs/jsonwebtoken/latest/jsonwebtoken/).
 It uses [SQLx](https://docs.rs/sqlx/latest/sqlx/) with Postgres for storage and database migrations.
 It also provides containers for both Postgres and the app.
 [Axum Extractors](https://docs.rs/axum/latest/axum/extract/index.html) are for reading JSON payloads and for extracting auth tokens from headers.

 ## Code Comments